friedunit/weatherData/README.md

 Hello and welcome to my Weather Data project!

-Contributions are welcome but PLEASE use your own API Keys!
-The ones in here are just for development and not intended for heavy use.
+Contributions are welcome but you must sign up for your own API Keys.
+APIs used: Google Maps, OpenWeatherMap, weatherAPI.com, ClimaCell.
+They are free, just sign up.
+Mine are stored as local environment variables and are not intended for heavy use.
 Too many requests will cause errors anyway (which is another thing on the 'to do' list.)

 I started this project when I was learning Java Servlets and JSP and decided to create this dynamic web application to pull data from different weather APIs to display data and maps.